zainabmelh/guide-articles/articles/JavaScript/create-decimal-numbers-with-javascript/index.md

 ---
-title: "Create Decimal Numbers with JavaScript"
+title: Create Decimal Numbers with javaScript
-parent: "javascript"
 ---
 JavaScript number variables can have decimals.

     var myDecimal = 2.8;